ruchitabaglane/2021_Spring_finals/README.md

 Conducting a test to see if the availability of vaccine has had any impact on number of Covid-19 tests being performed.

-H0 : Administration of vaccine has impacted the number of Covid-19 tests being conducted(increased or decreased).
+H0 : Administration of vaccine has impacted the number of Covid-19 tests being conducted(increased or decreased).<br>
 HA : Vaccine had no impact on the number of Covid-19 tests being conducted.

 Based on the results of the above hypothesis we may further check if the actual number of positive cases increase or decrease after vaccination (Since in India the number of cases has increased even after vaccine distribution)